eizengan/reforge/INTRODUCTION.md

 #### Attribute Configuration Hashes

 Similarly if the data you need lies at the end of a series of attribute calls, then you can use an attribute configuration hash to obtain it.
-These paired Transforms will produce the same results:
+The pairs of Transforms below will produce the same results:
 ```ruby
 transform = ->(source) { source.size }
 transform = { attribute: :size }